-- (1) The amounts reported in these columns represent the range of possible payouts under our Plan's annual cash performance incentive program based on performance during 2021, as described in "Compensation Discussion and Analysis."
-For 2021, the target performance level was achieved and payable to our NEOs. - (2) The fair value of the time-based RSUs is equal to the closing market price of our shares on the date of grant.
-The fair value of PSUs not subject to a Market Condition is reported based on the probable outcome of the performance conditions at the time of grant and the closing market price of our ordinary shares on the date of grant.
-The June 11, 2021 PSU grants for Mr. Kempa, Lindsay, Montague and Sommer were valued at 100% of target.
-The June 11, 2021 PSU grant for Mr. Del Rio was valued as described in footnote 4.
-All RSUs and PSUs reported in this table were awarded under our Plan. - (3) Reflects RSU awards that will vest in equal installments on March 1, 2022, 2023 and 2024. - (4) The fair value of Mr. Del Rio's June 11, 2021 PSU award is estimated on the date of grant using a Monte-Carlo model.
-The overall payout of the award is dependent upon the achievement of the target operational goal (the "Target Operation Metric") modified by the achievement of a specified share price appreciation over the performance period (the "Market Condition") as described in "Compensation Discussion and Analysis Long-Term Equity Incentive Compensation Named Executive Officer Awards."
-The grant date fair value of the Market Condition of the award was determined using a Monte Carlo simulation in accordance with the requirements of ASC 718.
-This amount was then combined with the probable outcome of the Target Operation Metric portion of the award to get the total fair value of the award. - (5) Reflects PSU awards that will vest as described in "Compensation Discussion and Analysis Long-Term Equity Incentive Compensation Named Executive Officer Awards."
+- (1) The amounts reported in these columns represent the range of possible payouts under our Plan's annual cash performance incentive program based on performance during 2022, as described in "Compensation Discussion and Analysis."
+For 2022, the maximum performance level was achieved and payable to our NEOs. - (2) The fair value of the time-based RSUs is equal to the closing market price of our shares on the date of grant.
+The fair value of PSUs is reported based on the probable outcome of the performance conditions at the time of grant and the closing market price of our ordinary shares on the date of grant.
+All of the March 1, 2022 PSUs awards reported above were valued at 100% of target.
+All RSUs and PSUs reported in this table were awarded under our Plan. - (3) Reflects an RSU awards that will vest in equal installments on March 1, 2023, 2024 and 2025, and pursuant to the relevant acceleration provisions in the award agreement in the event of certain terminations of employment. - (4) Reflects PSU awards that will vest as described in "Compensation Discussion and Analysis Long-Term Equity Incentive Compensation and Cash Retention Awards." - (5) Reflects RSU awards that will vest in one installment on March 1, 2024.

-Outstanding Equity Awards at December 31, 2021 Table
+Outstanding Equity Awards at December 31, 2022 Table

-The following table presents information regarding the outstanding equity awards held by each of our NEOs as of December 31, 2021.
+The following table presents information regarding the outstanding equity awards held by each of our NEOs as of December 31, 2022.